ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 EOF
 ```

-Same structure, but this time for the database layer.

 **(Voiceover)**
+Same structure as before, but this time we're targeting the database layer.
-Let’s apply this one too:
+Let's apply this policy:

 ```bash
 kubectl apply -f database-allow-backend.yaml
 ```

-Now we have a clear, layered policy chain:
+**(Pause)**
+You'll see "networkpolicy/database-allow-backend created" confirming the policy is active.

+**(Calm explanation)**
+Now we've completed our **layered security model**.
+Let's think about what we've built here:

+**(Pause for clarity)**
+We have **three** Network Policies working together:
+First — the **default deny** blocks all ingress traffic to every pod.
+Second — `backend-allow-frontend` creates an exception allowing frontend to reach backend on port 80.
+Third — `database-allow-backend` creates another exception allowing backend to reach database on port 5432.

+**(Instructional tone)**
+This creates a **unidirectional chain**:
-Frontend → Backend (80)
+Frontend can talk to Backend on port 80.
-Backend → Database (5432)
+Backend can talk to Database on port 5432.
+But notice — Frontend cannot directly reach Database.
+That path is still blocked by the default deny.
+And nothing from outside the namespace can reach any of these pods.

+**(Pause)**
+This is the **principle of least privilege** in action.
+Each tier can only access exactly what it needs — nothing more.
-Everything else is blocked.
+Everything else is denied by default.

 ---